mixu/minitask/readme.md

 Separating these into distinct phases has several advantages.
 The main advantage is that each of these operations can be written independently of the other two: e.g. no task definition during iteration and no execution parallelism concerns during task definition.

 Further, separating task definition from execution allows for much greater execution parallelism compared to a naive sequential stream processing implementation.
 This means faster builds.

+## Key features

+- better code organization through distinct processing stages
+- input-file-checksum/input-file-modification based result caching
+- makes it easier to combine different ways to express a transformation, from synchronous function to streams and child processes
+- high parallelism through queue-then-multiplex-over-executors pattern, which allows subtasks to run at high concurrency

 ## List API: Reading input directories